Code-Institute-Submissions/Simon-Game-13/README.md

 This game is for:
   * people who wish to stimulate their brain;
-  * people who find playing an online game helps the relax and destress;
+  * people who find playing an online game helps the relax and distress;
-  * people who genuenly like playing games in their spare time.
+  * people who genuinely like playing games in their spare time.

 ## FEATURES